JimLynchCodes/rust-cli-exercises/18_database_crud/README.md

 It's up to you to decide if you would like to accept a "command" as the first a cli tool argument, use an inquire "select" input for the user to choose, or something else!

-Suppose we have a single mongo collection named _Users_ with documents that look something like this:
+Suppose we have a single table / collection named _Users_ with documents that look something like this:

 ```ts
 {